 Today is giggly, sweet, beautiful *Molly’s day, and I’m so glad to announce she is FULLY SPONSORED!!!!
 Yay, this is great news.
 This means *Molly will always have the best support system behind her.
 Though she is both non-mobile and non-verbal, *Molly is described as quiet with a sweet personality and an eager smile on her face all the time. *Molly is 6 years old and has been at SCH for a while, since all the way back in December of 2009. *Molly has cerebral palsy, has been weaned from epilepsy medication, and was misdiagnosed with an intellectual disability.
 She has a stunning, mega-watt smile!

 *Molly is such a smiley, giggly little girl who snorts when she laughs!
 It doesn’t get any cuter than that. *Molly has a special place in my heart.
-If you remember when I was posting a lot about Anjali, you may have heard *Molly’s name simultaneously, as Nikki was raising funds to pay Anjali and *Molly’s personal ayah, who was called Nagendram and took care of the girls.
+If you remember when I was posting a lot about Anjali, you may have heard *Molly’s name simultaneously, as Nikki was raising funds to pay Anjali and *Molly’s personal ayah, who took care of the girls.
 Nikki reached her goal, and Anjali and *Molly had their very own ayah together for quite a few months, up until Anjali’s tragic return to heaven to be with her Father.
 Even though Anjali is gone, *Molly is still here – and a part of Anjali will always be with *Molly.
 They were so close to sisters, it’s uncanny – both had beautiful dark curls and, when Anjali opened up, sweet personalities to match each other.
 Though it’s sad to know that Anjali is no longer with us on the Earth, *Molly is still here, and she is loved immensely!

 It’s such a blessing when any child at SCH becomes fully sponsored, because that child’s life is significantly changed from that day forward.
 With sponsorship, the children benefit from nutritious food, clean drinking water, health-improving supplements like pediasure, medical care including routine doctor’s visits, medications, physical and other therapies, caregivers like ayahs, nurses, or and/or foster parents, warm beds to sleep in, clean clothes to wear, and a safe roof over their heads, plus so much more!
 Being loved near and far is another benefit that comes from full sponsorship.

 Since *Molly is fully sponsored (yes, you did that!), I’m going to ask today that you consider committing to make a monthly donation to another child who love to giggle as much as she does, like *Dhivena (needs $275/month), *Wendy (needs $220/month), or *Zoe (needs $260/month).
-Each of these girls deserves full sponsorship!
+Each of these young ladies deserves full sponsorship!

 *Wendy was featured on day 2; *Zoe was featured on day 87; and *Dhivena was featured on day 15.